VenturaNotes/Knowledge/- Topics/DevOps.md

 ## Synthesis
-- A set of practices, tools, and cultural philosophies that integrates software development and IT operations
+- A set of practices, tools, and cultural philosophies that integrates software development and IT operations, aiming to
 	- #question What is this set of practices tools, and cultural philosophies?
 Add information for each of these factors
 - Goal of DevOps is to improve the speed and quality of software delivery by breaking down [[silo|silos]] between development and operations teams
 ## Source[^1]